rusefi/rusefi_documentation/Documentation_Workflow.md

 that you need full image path like ``FAQ/images/rusEfi_console/rusEfi_console_start_screen.png`` for image to be rendered properly.
 This is one of github wiki features which are a bit counter-intuitive to me.

 This also means that .md file names have to be unique for the whole.)

+Q: what fancy options do we have?

+A: we can do collapsable sections & hints sections! see [cranking](cranking)